wz790/Fedora-Noble-Setup/README.md

 ### Performance Tweaks (Proceed with Caution)

 **⚠️ WARNING:** This disables important security features.
-Only do this if you know what you're doing and really need the performance.
+Only do this if you know what you're doing and only if you're really desperate for a bit more speed in older CPUs.
+On modern CPUs, you won't notice any difference anyway so don't risk with it.

 ```bash
 # To disable CPU mitigations (NOT recommended)